What is a Canned Hunt?

-We petitioned Kevin Shea, Administrator of the Department of Agriculture, Animal and Plant Health Inspection Service and Daniel Ashe, Director of the Department of Interior, Fish and Wildlife Service to review the regulations under the AWA and ESA to support our proposed legislative amendment; and sought the advisory support of the Wildlife and Hunting Heritage Conservation Council, and are on their agenda for their September 2013 meeting.
+We are petitioning Kevin Shea, Administrator of the Department of Agriculture, Animal and Plant Health Inspection Service and Daniel Ashe, Director of the Department of Interior, Fish and Wildlife Service to review the regulations under the AWA and ESA to support our proposed legislative amendment; and sought the advisory support of the Wildlife and Hunting Heritage Conservation Council.

 At the state level, we are in the process of petitioning state legislatures that do not specifically ban canned hunting of big cats or the laws are silent to consider our draft legislation and implement measures that will prohibit canned hunting of big cats.

-In conjunction with the development of our U.S. wildcat population database Project Sabu, we are investigating the disposition of all wildcats held in captive environments in the United States.
-Our investigation will culminate in a special report, Cradle to Grave: The Life and Death of America’s Captive Big Cats.
+In conjunction with the development of our U.S. Captive Wildcat Database, we are investigating the disposition of all wildcats held in captive environments in the United States.
+Our investigation will culminate in a special report, Cradle to Grave: The Life and Death of America’s Captive Wildcats.

-WildCat Conservation Legal Aid Society takes the position that wildcats native or non-native are recognized as endangered or threatened under the ESA or under the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
-Permits and or/licenses are required under the federal law with respect to breeding and trade of native and nonnative endangered species.
-As such, these big cats should never be bred, offered for sale, auctioned, sold, purchased, donated or otherwise transferred to a canned hunting facility or game preserve, since the premise for obtaining permits and/or licenses for breeding or for other commercial activities is solely "to enhance the propagation or survival of the affected species."
+WildCat Conservation Legal Aid Society takes the position that wildcats native or non-native are recognized as endangered or threatened under the ESA or under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Permits and/or licenses are required under the federal law with respect to breeding and trade of native and non-native endangered species.
+As such, these big cats should never be bred, offered for sale, auctioned, sold, purchased, donated or otherwise transferred to a canned hunting facility or game preserve, since the premise for obtaining permits and/or licenses for breeding or for other commercial activities is solely “to enhance the propagation or survival of the affected species.”

 Join us in our initiative to end canned hunting of all big cats!
 Complete our petition form!

-Contact your federal congressional representatives.
-Let them know in your own words, why canned hunting of big cats should be banned under federal law.
-United States House of Representatives United States Senate
+Contact your federal congressional representatives!
+Let them know in your own words, why canned hunting of big cats should be banned under federal law:

 Global March for Lions ~ Trailer Documentary Short